Well-Made/ComfyUI-Wan-SVI2Pro-FLF/README.md

 ## Models

 This should work with your current models that already handle standard SVI 2 PRO, but I can't test every single one.
 Start with your own model combo, and if the results aren't what you expect, use the finetuned model this setup was built around until a more universal solution appears.
-Here are two option with speed LoRA baked in:
+Here are two options with speed LoRA baked in:

 - **SFW**: [**High noise model**](https://civitai.com/models/2053259?modelVersionId=2376074)  [**Low noise model**](https://civitai.com/models/2053259?modelVersionId=2376133)